Providing grid stability.

 OUR MISSION & VALUES

-Our mission is to become a leading power generation company that provides flexible and sustainable energy solutions to transform Canada's electricity grids.
+Our mission is to become a leading power generation company by developing flexible and sustainable energy solutions to transform Canada's electricity grids.
 This is what we refer to as Smart Energy.

 At Versorium, we believe that our mission and culture are what set us apart from other companies in the power industry.
 Our company's culture is guided by our people - people who share the same beliefs, behaviours and values.